TerryBooCH/SMU-Smart-Attendance-System/README.md

 4. Verify installation: `mvn -version`

 ### Node.js & npm (version: 22.19.0, version: 10.9.3)
-1. Download Node.js LTS from https://nodejs.org
+1. Install Node.js version 22.19.0 from https://nodejs.org (or any closest LTS version that is available)
 2. Install and ensure "Add to PATH" is checked
 3. Open a new command prompt and verify: `node -v` and `npm -v`